Course Listing - by Instructor

 Sioux Falls Taekwondo in Action: https://youtu.be/f_ACBUkxtMg

-I started Taekwondo when I was 14 yrs. old and now I am 45....
+I started Taekwondo when I was 14 yrs. old and now I am forty____ ...
 I can let you do the math.
 I obviously have a love and passion for this!
 I am a 5th degree black belt and have been teaching for over 25 years now.
-I "think" that close to, if not over 15 years have now been with Community Education in Sioux Falls.
+Over 15 years have now been with Community Education in Sioux Falls.
 I have the pleasure of teaching students the aspects of Respect, Confidence, and Discipline.
 I cannot think of many things in my life that has been more gratifying than the companionship and connection that I have through this experience.

 |Such A Voice||Such A Voice Qualified Instructor can vary